syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

 {% endhighlight %}

 N> You cannot load the application report with path information in ASP.NET Core.
-So, we should load the report with report stream as like an above example.
+So, we should load the report as `stream` like an example provided above in `Pdf` method.

-This is an example Home page to invoke the WebAPI from client for the above sample codes,
+This is an example Home page to invoke the Web API from client for the above sample codes,

 {% highlight CSHTML %}
     @{Html.BeginForm("Pdf", "Home", FormMethod.Post);